HooveSec/CompaniesHiringForSpace/AwesomeSpaceJobs.md

 OrbitsEdge (Not developed enough)
-Space Perspective (at a later time again, no positions) SpacePharma (at a later time again, no positions)
+Space Perspective (at a later time again, no positions) SpacePharma (at a later time again, no positions) zero2infinity (Not hiring as far as I can tell)